klavins/ECEP520/week_9/README.md

     ```c++
     MeasureLambda(std::string op, double x, double y);
     ```
-    It should call the Lambda with those arguments every time it is updated and keep a list of the times it took for each call to return with a response.
+    It should call the Lambda with those arguments repeatedly, waiting for a response until calling it again.
 Provide functions
     ```c++
     double min();
     double max();